-If you would like to learn more about Comfort Care or any of our in home care senior solutions, contact us on our contact page or call us at the phone number provided there to find out how we can help with your loved one’s needs.
+If you would like to learn more about Comfort Care or any of our in home health care senior solutions, contact us on our contact page or call us at the phone number provided there to find out how we can help with your loved one’s needs.

 - Journal of Pain and Symptom Management, September 2005